Taiyob/Gym-Class-Scheduling-and-Membership-Management-System/readme.md

 Password : 123456

 🚀 Instructions to Run Locally
-Follow these simple steps to run the project in your local environment:
+Follow the steps below to set up the project in your local environment:

-1️⃣ Clone the Repository
+📁 1.
+Clone the Repository
 bash
 Copy
 Edit
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name
-2️⃣ Install Dependencies
+📦 2.
+Install Dependencies
-Make sure you have Node.js (>=18.x) and npm installed.
-Then run:
+Ensure you have Node.js (>=18.x) and npm installed.

 bash
 Copy
 Edit
 npm install
-3️⃣ Configure Environment Variables
+⚙️ 3.
+Configure Environment Variables
 Create a .env file in the root directory and add the following:

 env